Charge order at high temperature in cuprate superconductors: Intertwining of charge order and magnetic fluctuations: the case of electron-doped cuprates

 In one of the pioneering works, da Silva Neto {\itshape et al} investigate two NCCO samples with electron doping $n = 0.14$ and $0.15$ using EI-RXS \cite{da2015charge}.
 In both samples, they reveal a charge order signal, which resonates at the Cu $L_3$ absorption edge.
 The peak, centered at a wavevector $q_{\mathrm{CO}} \approx 0.24$ r.l.u., continuously drops its intensity when increasing the temperature, indicating that the onset temperature is above the upper investigated temperature of 420\,K (see Figs. \ref{fig:Fig7}(a)-(b)-(c)).

-To get more insights into this peak and determine whether its nature is elastic or inelastic, a RIXS experiment was later performed on NCCO \cite{da2018coupling}.
+{Thereafter, a peak with a similar temperature dependence has been measured by EI-RXS also in non superconducting NCCO samples \cite{da2016doping, jang2017superconductivity}.} To get more insights into this peak and determine whether its nature is elastic or inelastic, a RIXS experiment was later performed on NCCO \cite{da2018coupling}.
 While decomposing the RIXS spectra in several energy windows, the authors conclude that at low temperature only half of the intensity measured at $q_{\mathrm{CO}}$ comes from the quasi-elastic region (defined for energies lower than 60 meV).
 The remaining intensity derives, as evident in the energy momentum maps plotted in Figure \ref{fig:Fig7}(d), from a strongly dynamical peak, centered at $q_{\mathrm{CO}}$ but having energies comparable to those spanned by paramagnons.
 Upon warming the sample to room temperature, the quasi elastic peak disappears, while the dynamical peak persists although with decreasing intensity (see Fig. \ref{fig:Fig7}(e)).
 The phenomenology of this high energy peak, related to charge correlations, resembles that of the analogous peaks recently measured in Hg1201 \cite{yu2020unusual} and Bi2212 \cite{boschini2021dynamic}.
 However, for the hole doped cuprates a possible intertwining with magnetic excitations was excluded, or at least not discussed.
 Here, instead, the picture looks clearer.
 By measuring spectra with a newly developed polarimeter \cite{braicovich2014simultaneous} and therefore resolving the polarization of the scattered photons, the authors find that the dynamic peak centered at $q_{\mathrm{CO}}$ is mostly due to spin-flip processes: this occurrence highlights a direct coupling between dynamic charge order correlations and magnetic excitations \cite{da2018coupling}.

 A similar analysis, with control of the polarization of the scattered photons, still has to be performed on hole-doped cuprates to determine whether this coupling is a peculiarity of electron-doped cuprates or, vice versa, is a general property of charge correlations extending up to high temperatures.